Here is a draft of a single constitutional amendment that addresses all the federal electoral reforms recommended in this volume.

-That is, a state with 1 to 5 House seats will have one Deputy; a state with 6 to 10 House seats will have two Deputies; a state with 11 to 15 House seats will have three Deputies; and so on.
-This provision mandates that every state shall have at least one Deputy.
+That is, a state with 1 to 5 House seats will have one Senator; a state with 6 to 10 House seats will have two Senators; a state with 11 to 15 House seats will have three Senators; and so on.
+This provision mandates that every state shall have at least one Senator.
 This scheme still gives more power to states with small populations than is strictly justified based on population alone, but it is vastly fairer than the current scheme of two Senators per state regardless of population, and it is much easier to implement than a scheme based only on population, which would require election districts that cross state boundaries.

-This provision implements term limits for the Chamber of Deputies.
-Three 6-year terms is specified as the maximum amount of time a member may remain as a Deputy.
+This provision implements term limits for the Senate.
+Three 6-year terms is specified as the maximum amount of time a member may remain as a Senator.

-The vice president, as the presiding officer of the Senate, were he/she impeached by the House, should not preside over his/her own trial.
+The Chancellor, as the presiding officer of the Senate, were he/she impeached by the House, should not preside over his/her own trial.
 Therefore, the Chief Justice should carry that responsibility.

 Previous initiatives to accomplish this have foundered on fears of a national identification system, with citizens concerned about too much power in the hands of Government.
 In the case of the Social Security number, we have managed to negotiate through similar concerns by restricting the use of the SSN to tax matters and preventing its use as a general citizen ID number.
 The same will apply here.
 The Voter-ID can only be used for purposes of voter registration, authentication, and authorization.
 Authentication involves proving that you are who you say you are; authorization involves proving that you (having already been authenticated) are authorized to do what you plan to do.